kanishka-linux/kawaii-player/README.md

 ###### [Index](#index)

 The portable nature of media server allows the application to work in peer to peer mode.
 The computer running the application can behave as client as well as server at the same time.
-If two computers A and B are running instance of kawaii-player, then they can share their libraries in streaming mode (without downloading locally) on the local network.
+If two computers A and B are running instance of kawaii-player, then they can share their libraries in streaming mode with each other without downloading locally.
 This functionality is available from version 2.2+ onwards.
 This functionality has been implemented as a special addon 'MyServer', which users can find in the Addons section.

 Steps Inovolved in P2P mode for two computers:

-1. First check and set local IP address of your machine.
+1. First check and setup local IP address of both machines.
 (More->Settings)

 1. Switch on media server functionality on both.
 (More->Start Media Server)